melezhik/sparky/posts/SparkyAsSimpleOrchestratorforSelfHostedClusters.md

 bash "systemctl daemon-reload";

 service-start "my-app\@$version";
 ```

 Now we are ready to deploy the very first version of our application on cluster.

-Let's not describe here how we prepare podman images, as this is beyond the topic.
+Let's not describe here how we prepare podman images, as this goes beyond the topic.

-Deploy frontend:
+So, to deploy frontend:

 ```
 sparrowdo --host hosts.raku --tags version=frontend-0.0.1,frontend --sparrowfile update.raku
 ```

-Deploy backends:
+To deploy backends:

 ```
 sparrowdo --host hosts.raku --tags version=backend-0.0.1,backend --sparrowfile update.raku
 ```

-Again to track changes in real time we should go to Sparky dashboard page
+Again, to track changes in real time we should go to Sparky dashboard page

 # More things to tell